 Students who successfully complete the requirement of the collaborative program will receive the notation “Completed Collaborative Program in Women and Gender Studies” on their transcript, in addition to the master’s or doctoral degree from their home graduate unit.
 For further information, consult the program website or the Graduate Administrator.

 The Department of Classics is a collaborating member of the Centre for Jewish Studies, one of the most comprehensive Jewish Studies programs in North America.
 Drawing on faculty from a variety of disciplines, the Centre for Jewish Studies is distinguished by the chronological coverage and methodological diversity of its faculty and course offerings.
-For further information, consult the program website or email the director.
+For further information, consult the program website or email the Graduate Administrator.